CHAIRMAN'S CORPORATE GOVERNANCE STATEMENT

 7. Evaluate board performance based on clear and relevant objectives, seeking continuous improvement

-The Nominations Committee, comprised entirely of the Non-executive Directors, regularly reviews the structure, size and composition required of the Board compared to its current position, makes recommendations to the Board, considers succession planning and oversees the process to fill Board vacancies.
-The Nominations Committee also keeps key positions outside the main board and other personnel considered critical to the business under review; such positions include that of regional site managers and SBU MDs.
-Going forward, findings from the Company's evaluation exercises will inform the Nominations Committee's succession planning discussions.
+The Nomination Committee, comprised entirely of the Non-executive Directors, reviews the structure, size and composition required of the Board compared to its current position, makes recommendations to the Board, considers succession planning and oversees the process to fill Board vacancies.
+However as with many small companies, due to financial constraints and limited human resources, internal opportunities for succession to board director roles are circumscribed.

 8. Promote a corporate culture that is based on ethical values and behaviours

-Our culture acts as the glue that binds our staff around the world together - relaxed, professional and humble with a focus on doing the very best we can for each project entrusted to us.
-Group culture is at the centre of everything we do and to ensure and assist all of our employees across our five operational/sales sites to be aligned with the Haydale culture is important in improving operations and ultimately our performance.
-We are in the process of developing a set of seven guidelines which sets out our culture.
+Our culture acts as the glue that binds our staff around the world together - tenacious, professional and humble with a focus on doing the very best we can for each project entrusted to us.
+Group culture is at the centre of everything we do and to ensure and assist all of our employees across our five sites to be aligned with the Haydale culture is important in improving operations and ultimately our performance.

 A large part of the Company's activities is centred upon what needs to be an open and respectful dialogue with employees, clients and other stakeholders.
 Therefore, the importance of sound ethical values and behaviours is crucial to the ability of the Company to successfully achieve its corporate objectives.
 The Board places great importance on this aspect of corporate life and seeks to ensure that this flows through all that the Company does.
-The Directors consider that at present the Company is moving towards its objective of having an open culture across each of our regions of operation facilitating comprehensive dialogue and feedback and enabling positive and constructive challenge.
+The Board is working to achieve a shared culture across each of our regions of operation, ensuring more effective communications and cooperation between employees across the Group.

-The Company intends to carry out a Group-wide employee engagement survey every other year, to commence before 30 June 2020, being the end of the current financial year, that will determine if ethical values and the Company's corporate culture are recognised and respected, and seek to understand any underlying issues with the workforce.
+The Company intends to carry out a Group-wide employee engagement survey every other year, to commence during the financial year to 30 June 2021, that will determine if ethical values and the Company's corporate culture are recognised and respected, and seek to understand any underlying issues that employees may have.

 9. Maintain governance structures and processes that are fit for purpose and support good decision-making by the board

-The Chairman is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role.
+The Chair is responsible for the leadership of the Board and ensuring its effectiveness in all aspects of its role.
 He is also responsible for creating the right Board dynamic and for ensuring that all important matters, in particular strategic decisions, receive adequate time and attention at Board meetings.
-The Executive Directors are responsible for the day-to-day running of the business: Keith Broadbent (CEO) and Mark Chapman (CFO); as well as developing corporate strategy while the Non-Executive Directors are tasked with constructively challenging the decisions of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.
+The CEO is responsible for the day-to-day running of the business: as well as developing corporate strategy while the Non-Executive Directors are tasked with, for example, constructively challenging the decisions and recommendations of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.

-The Board has adopted appropriate delegations of authority which sets out matters which are reserved to the Board as set out below:
+The Board has adopted appropriate delegations of authority which sets out matters which are reserved to the Board as summarised below: